zonemaster/zonemaster/docs/internal/requirements/Engine-Functional-Test-Requirements.md

 Scope
 ------

-The test specifciation (which is part of the test engine) implemented has already gone/going through the process of unit testing.
+The test specification (which is part of the test engine) implemented has already gone/going through the process of unit testing.
 Unit testing is done to confirm that a unitary code (such as a single test case source code) component provides the correct output for a given input.